Image Optimizer

 All-in-One Image Tool

 Compress, resize, crop, and remove metadata from your photos—all in your browser.
 No uploads, no tracking, 100% private.
+Once the page has loaded, you can turn your wifi off and the images will still process

 Quick Start